fortuna-dev/android_device_samsung_fortuna-common/README.md

+Copyright 2015 - The CyanogenMod Project

-Device configuration for Samsung Galaxy Grand Prime SM-G530H (fortuna3g)
+Device configuration for Samsung Galaxy Grand Prime (fortuna3g).

+WORK IN PROGRESS.
+WILL EAT YOUR CAT.

 =====================================